bruxy70/ComAp/README.md

 SECRET = ...    # get the secret from a key repository COMAP_KEY = ... # get the key from a key repository

+# Use the ComAp Cloud Identity API to get the Bearer token
 identity = api.Identity(COMAP_KEY)
 token = identity.authenticate(CLIENT_ID, SECRET)
 ```